 - Physical fiitness

-Tiger’s nest Bhutan is known as the heavenly beauty for its mountain ranges, its monasteries and temples, its purity and simplicity of lifestyle, and most importantly, its association with the Happiness of Index.
+Tiger’s nest Bhutan is the heavenly beauty for its mountain ranges, its monasteries and temples, its purity and simplicity of lifestyle, and most importantly, its association with the Happiness of Index.
 It is known as the kingdom of Happiness.
-Anyone traveling to Bhutan cannot escape seeing the beauty of Tiger’s Nest Bhutan.
+Travelers who visit Bhutan cannot escape seeing the beauty of Tiger’s Nest Bhutan.

-Tiger’s Nest Bhutan Trek is a fascinating and exotic trek that is beyond your expectations.
-The Tigers Nest Trek is the most popular and recognized tourist spot in Bhutan and is also known as Paro Taktsang.
-It is the prominent Himalayan Buddhist sacred site, and the geographical location of the temple is in the Cliffside of the upper Paro valley in Bhutan.
+Tiger’s Nest Bhutan is easy hiking and which is beyond your expectations.
+Visiting in the Tiger’s nes t is most popular and recognized tourist spot in Bhutan and is also known as Paro Taktsang.
+This is also the place for Himalayan Buddhist sacred site, and the geographical location of the temple is in the Cliffside of the upper Paro valley in Bhutan.
 Dated back to the history, the temple was first built in 1692 AD, around the Taktsang Senge Samdup cave.

 It is said that Guru Padmasambhava is said to have meditated in that cave for three years, three months, three weeks, three days, and three hours in the 8th century.
 Hence Padmasambhaya was the first person to introduce Buddhism in Bhutan and is the tutelary deity of the country.
 If you are a travel person and want to quench your thirst for wanderlust, then Tiger’s Nest or Taktsang Monastery should be on the top of the bucket list.
 Despite the daily visits by tourists, Paro Taktsang still functions as a monastery today.